GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ![The Invoice Classic Gravity PDF Template Design, A4 Paper, Unpaid Watermark](https://resources.gravitypdf.com/uploads/2023/07/0-Invoice-Classic-Featured-Image-v1.jpg)

 _Invoice Classic_ is a feature-rich invoice template that [can be purchased from the Gravity PDF Template Shop](https://gravitypdf.com/shop/invoice-classic/).
-This guide walks you through the process of installing and configuring _Invoice Classic_ to its full potential.
+This guide walks you through the process of installing and configuring _Classic_ to its full potential.

 ## Installation

 [Please follow our installation guide](installing-upgrading-premium-templates.md), which provides initial instructions for setting up and configuring your premium template.

 :::note
-This documentation is for _Invoice Classic_ version 2.x, which adds [multi-rate tax-inclusive pricing](#enable-tax-inclusive-pricing), grouped or itemized discounts, free trial, localized dates, and [Gravity Wiz eCommerce Fields support](#gravity-forms-ecommerce-fields).
+This documentation is for _Classic_ version 2.x, which adds [multi-rate tax-inclusive pricing](#enable-tax-inclusive-pricing), grouped or itemized discounts, free trial, localized dates, and [Gravity Wiz eCommerce Fields support](#gravity-forms-ecommerce-fields).
 Looking for the 1.x documentation?
-[You can find the Invoice Classic v1 docs here](../../v5/shop-pdf-template-invoice-classic.md).
+[You can find the _Classic_ v1 docs here](../../v5/shop-pdf-template-invoice-classic.md).
 :::

 ## Limitations